duthied/Free-Friendika/doc/themes.md

 Adopt the CSS of the theme accordingly.
 And iterate the process until you have the theme the way you want it.

-*Use the source Luke.*
+*Use the source Luke.* and don't hesitate to ask in @[ftdevs](https://friendica.eu/profile/ftdevs) or @[helpers](https://helpers.pyxis.uberspace.de/profile/helpers).

 ## Special Files

 ### unsupported

-If a file (which might be empty) exists in the theme directory, the theme is marked as *unsupported*.
+If a file with this name (which might be empty) exists in the theme directory, the theme is marked as *unsupported*.
 An unsupported theme may not be selected by a user in the settings.
 Users who are already using it wont notice anything.